Electricity Perth

 Which Synergy tariff offers the cheapest electricity prices in Perth?

-Choosing the product that will offer the cheapest electricity prices comes down to when you use power – and how much you use.
+Choosing the product that will offer the cheapest electricity prices comes down to when you use electricity – and how much you use.

 Overall, the cheaper option will depend on when and how you use electricity at home.
 But if you’re interested in finding a cheaper electricity price in Perth, we recommend contacting Synergy about your options before making a purchase decision.